-Associate Professor of Psychology
+Associate Professor of Sociology and Latin American Studies

 There are four courses comprising the Semester in Australia program: Australian Area Studies, Indigenous Australian Studies, Studies of Contemporary Australia and Australian Natural History.
 An interdisciplinary approach has been adopted in the design of the four courses and a focus has been placed on practical learning through excursions and field studies.
 The courses should not be viewed as independent units, but rather the material in each course is intended to be interdependent on material covered in other courses.
 All attempts will be made to help you integrate the material across all four courses.

 The early part of the program will be spent in Sydney and Brisbane, where lectures and excursions are aimed to provide you with insights into the historical, political and social contexts underpinning the development of modern Australian society as well as introduce you to important contemporary issues.
 You will be strongly encouraged to compare and contrast the structure and functioning of Australian society with that of the United States, and critically analyze how differences between the two societies impact on their respective citizens’ lives.
 You will have a lecture series in Sydney, held at the University of Sydney.
 In Brisbane you will also have a lecture series and live in homestay with Australian families.
 Later in the program you will spend time with Indigenous Australians, learning first hand about elements and concepts of their culture, and you will also spend extended periods of time in the field, studying and experiencing life in isolated rural communities and Australia’s diverse ecosystems such as rainforests, coral reefs and arid eucalypt forests.